Boyd Lake State Park

 The entrance station is located on the west side of the park, past the Visitor Center.

 The marina and store are located on the west side of the park, north of the entrance station.
+For hours and more information, see the Park Highlights page.

-The main boat ramp is located by the marina on the west side of the park, north of the entrance station.
+The boat ramp is located by the marina on the west side of the park, north of the entrance station.

 Fees and Passes